cidrblock/pylint-ruff-sync/README.md

 ## License and Attribution

-This project was developed through collaborative human-AI pair programming between [Bradley Thornton (cidrblock)](https://github.com/cidrblock) and Claude 4 Sonnet AI, demonstrating modern software development practices and architectural excellence.
+This project was developed through collaborative human-AI pair programming between [Bradley Thornton (cidrblock)](https://github.com/cidrblock) and Claude 4 Sonnet AI.

 Licensed under the MIT License.
 See LICENSE file for details.